 The name given to over 130,000 women and young girls, many not even thirteen years old, who were forcibly taken from their homelands to serve as prostitutes for Japanese troops.
 About 80 percent were recruited from Korea, at that time a Japanese colony.
 Others were from Taiwan, Burma, the Philippines, Indonesia and China.
 Far from home and family these poor women, often beaten and tortured, lived a life of fear and desperation and often exposed to the dangers of daily artillery fire and bombing.
 The statistics are terrifying.
 At any point in time these 'comfort women' were often raped ten times per day over a period of three years.
 This meant that the 'comfort girl' would have experienced around 2,500 rapes in a single year.
 In some war zones these women were expected to service their menfolk thirty or forty times per day.
 Hundreds committed suicide rather than continue the indignity of being raped.
 In Shanghai, eighty-three brothels were set up each employing hundreds of women.
 Many Japanese prostitutes, who volunteered their services to their own countrymen (mainly higher ranking officers and generals) were then murdered to prevent them from being captured by Allied troops.
 Sadly, thousands of these 'Jig-a-Jig' girls died a horrible death when their ships, bringing them to the front lines, were torpedoed by Allied submarines.
 China, the first nation to resist Japanese aggression, suffered the greatest harm from the sex slave trade, over 200,000 women were kidnapped and forced to serve the invading troops.
 Today, these women are in their 80s and 90s, many are lonely, childless and living in poverty after their marriages failed because they could not produce children.
 They yearn strongly for some sort of justice.
 The Hague Convention requires that victims of war rape should be compensated.

 Only in 1992 did Japan admit that her Imperial Army was involved in the prostitution of women but no apology has been forthcoming.
 It seems that Japan is waiting for the surviving sex slaves to die.
 The oldest Chinese sex slave died on February 25, 2005, aged 94.
 'The names of Japanese soldiers enshrined at the Yasukuni Shrine in Tokyo are the very ones who did the raping' she said.
+Up till now Japanese school history books do not mention these atrocities committed by their soldiers during the war.
 Designed in the late 1800s the Yasukuni Shrine is a place to pray for the souls of those who died in wars.
 The Shrine lists 2,325,128 war dead from 1937 to 1945.
 This includes civilians employed by the government and also Taiwanese and Koreans who served in the Japanese Military forces.
 (According to the Shinto religion it does not honour war criminals)

 CAPTURE OF THE REICHSTAG (APRIL 30, 1945)